St3eT/L2off_default_price_changer/README.md

-# 🎯 Item Price Adjuster for Lineage 2 Offline (L2OFF)
+# 🎯 Item Price Adjuster for Lineage 2 PTS files (L2OFF)

-**Effortlessly tweak your Lineage 2 Offline (L2OFF) item prices with precision and style!**
+**Effortlessly tweak your Lineage 2 PTS files (L2OFF) item prices with precision and style!**

 ---

 ## 🚀 What is this?

-**Item Price Adjuster** is a simple yet powerful Python tool designed specifically for **Lineage 2 Offline (L2OFF)** server admins and developers to modify `default_price` values in your game’s `itemdata.txt`.
+**Item Price Adjuster** is a simple yet powerful Python tool designed specifically for **Lineage 2 PTS files (L2OFF)** server admins and developers to modify `default_price` values in your game’s `itemdata.txt`.
 Whether you want to increase or decrease prices by a certain percentage for groups of items, this script handles it smoothly — even if your data is encoded in UTF-16LE BOM!

 ---